Hazard Communication & Chemical Safety

-The purpose of this document is to insure that Saint Joseph ’s University is in compliance with the US Department of Labor's Occupational Safety & Health Administration's (OSHA) Hazard Communication Standard (HCS) 29 CFR 1910.
-1200.
+The purpose of these documents are to insure that Saint Joseph ’s University is in compliance with the US Department of Labor's Occupational Safety & Health Administration's (OSHA) Hazard Communication Standard (HCS) 29 CFR 1910.1200 and Laboratory Standard 29 CFR 1910.1450.
 Each employee of Saint Joseph’s University who has potential contact with hazardous chemicals must be apprised of the hazardous properties of chemicals they work with, and measures to take to protect themselves from these chemicals.
-University employees working in research laboratories should consult SJU’s Chemical Hygiene Plan for use and handling information for laboratory chemicals.
-The Chemical Hygiene Plan may be obtained from the Department of Health, Safety and Environment or in the Nest.

-The Department of Health, Safety and Environment is the overall coordinator of the University's program.
+The Department of Environmental Health and Radiation Safety (EHRS) is the overall coordinator of the University's programs.

 Safety Data Sheets (SDS’s)